nextinterfaces/gwt-keyboard/README.md

 gwt-keyboard
 ====

-A cross platform concept of software (virtual) keyboard using Java GWT, HTML5 and JavaScript.
+A cross platform concept of a software (virtual) keyboard using Java GWT, HTML5 and JavaScript.

 ### Demo (WebKit only):
 http://nextinterfaces.com/projects/gwt-keyboard/